Set yourself up for success as a new executive director.

 Executive Director 101 equips first-time executive directors with practical skills and knowledge to succeed in their role.

-In this one-day workshop, you learn key concepts and develop a 12-month plan for success.
+In this three-day virtual workshop, you learn key concepts and develop a 12-month plan for success.
 Learn the essential components to the executive director role to make the learning curve more manageable.

 Is Executive Director 101 Right for You?

 Audience: New Executive Directors (or Chief Executive Officers, Artistic Directors and Managing Directors etc.)

 Are within the first 12 months of your first executive director role

 Are starting an executive director role in the next few months

 For more experienced executive directors seeking ED-specific training, we highly recommend applying to our next cohort of Executive Lab.

 Come away with tangible tools, ideas, and practices to apply in your first executive director role.

 Create a 12-month plan to support success in your role and organization